stojg/purr/README.md

 ## development

-This project is using [glide](https://github.com/Masterminds/glide) for dependency management.
+This project is using [Modules](https://github.com/golang/go/wiki/Modules) for dependency management and should be built on go version 1.12 or higher.

 ## configuration